Jos Van Immerseel

 Van Immerseel appears on Sony Classical's Vivarte imprint as a solo performer, as a soloist with Tafelmusik and as a participant in chamber music.
 Among his partners were: Midori Seiler (violin), Claire Chevallier (piano duo), Lisa Shklyaver (clarinet), Thomas Bauer (baritone), Yeree Suh (soprano), and Chouchane Siranossian (violin).

 Since winning first prize at the inaugural Paris International Harpsichord Competition in 1973, Jos Van Immerseel has established an international career as a fortepianist and conductor specializing in music of the Baroque and Classical eras.
 Accomplished on the organ and piano as well as harpsichord and fortepiano, Van Immerseel has in particular gained a reputation for his performances of Mozart, Beethoven and Schubert on Sony Classical.
-Most recently he has appeared on Vivarte with Anner Bylsma in performances of Beethoven's complete cello sonatas (S2K 60761) and with L'Archibudelli in performances of Schubert's "Trout" Quintet and "Arpeggione" Sonata (SK 63361).
-His recent cycle of Beethoven Piano concertos with Tafelmusik and Bruno Weil (Nos.
+Most recently he has appeared on Vivarte with Anner Bylsma in performances of Beethoven's complete cello sonatas (S2K 60761) and with L'Archibudelli in performances of Schubert's Trout Quintet and Arpeggione Sonata (SK 63361).
+His cycle of Beethoven Piano concertos with Tafelmusik and Bruno Weil (Nos.
 1 and 2: SK 68250; Nos.
 3 and 4: SK 62824; No. 5: SK 63365) elicited praise for his stylistic sensitivity and his musical sensibility.
 His recording of Mozart's late piano works, Mozart: The Vienna Years (S2K 62879), prompted Classic CD to write that Van Immerseel is "among the most winning and authoritative champions of the fortepiano".

 Since 2002 he has been artistic director of the Collection Anima Eterna for the Parisian label Zig-Zag Territories.

 In 2010, the city of Bremen awarded him the Prize of the Musikfest Bremen for his career.